waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Story Clues & Hints
 *   **Strange Tree:** Gramps in the Route 36 Gatehouse mentioned a 'strange tree' blocking a road, which might be why fewer people are visiting the Ruins of Alph.
 This could be the path forward.
-* Wade called again about the Bug-Catching Contest at the National Park today.
+*   Wade has called multiple times about the Bug-Catching Contest at the National Park today.

 # X. Tool Development & Debugging Log